containers/containertoolbx.org/manual.md

 ## Manual

 Welcome to the world of this powerful command line utility.
-No longer will project environments clash with your host operating system, nor will you be limited to a single Arch Linux or Fedora or Ubuntu version.
+No longer will project environments clash with your host operating system, nor will you be limited to a single OS version.

 Dive into this manual and unlock the potential to seamlessly switch between versions, isolate projects, and avoid software conflicts on your host system.
 Prepare to embark on a journey of efficient development and testing with **Toolbx** as your trusty companion.

 * [Basics](https://github.com/containers/toolbox/blob/main/doc/toolbox.1.md) ­— Overview of the `toolbox(1)` command.
 * [Creating Toolbx Containers](https://github.com/containers/toolbox/blob/main/doc/toolbox-create.1.md)